 In January, most prices are low for European destinations, because it’s considered to be off-season.
-That’s also one of the reasons I choose to visit Malta in January.
-I found round trip tickets for about 40 euros from Bucharest, Romania.
+That’s also one of the reasons I chose to visit Malta in January.
+I found round-trip tickets for about 40 euros from Bucharest, Romania.

 To sum it up, I chose to visit Malta in January because it is cheaper to visit in the off-season and far less crowded.
 And the weather is just perfect for walking and touring.